pconrad-fb/markdown/markdown-dreams/docs/recipes/recipes-git-wiki.md

     For example: `morestuff/newpage.md` adds `newpage.md` in a folder called `morestuff`.

-## Cloning the wiki to your local repository
+## Clone the wiki to a local repository

-There are advantages to cloning the wiki to your local repository:
+There are advantages to cloning the wiki to a local repository:

 - It's much easier to add folders and move files around
 - You can work on it even when you're offlne
 - You can use whatever Markdown editor you want

-Although the wiki is associated with a repository, it's actuall a separate repository of its own.
-You need to clone it separately.
 Here are the steps for Bitbucket:

 1. Go to your online repository and click **Wiki**.
 2. Click **Clone wiki** then **Clone in Sourcetree**.